 In 2007, R.M.
 Council approved bylaw amendments to the R.M. of Corman Park Development Plan (OCP) and Zoning Bylaw to recognize the historic Mennonite settlement of Blumenheim.
 The amendments included creating subdivision policies for the community within the OCP and a special zoning district within the Zoning Bylaw.

 The intent of 2007 bylaw amendments was to accommodate agricultural residential development and retain the long lot form of traditional Mennonite settlements across the Canadian prairies (i.e. farm houses and businesses oriented along the main street).
-Since the adoption of the bylaws, the R.M. has heard from landowners in Blumenheim that they wish to subdivide, re-configure or further develop their properties but are unable to do so under the current bylaws.
+Since the adoption of the bylaws, landowners in Blumenheim expressed that they wish to subdivide, re-configure or further develop their properties but are unable to do so under the current bylaws.
 This is due to specific bylaw restrictions such as the types of land uses, the size/layout of the property, requirement to retain the long lot form or keep buildings close to Township Road 395.

 In 2020, Corman Park re-engaged with Blumenheim landowners to determine if the bylaws were still consistent with the community vision and subdivision/development desires, and if any proposed changes had servicing constraints or fit with municipal land use planning principles.